oapicf/pinterest-sdk/clients/java/generated/docs/LeadAdsApi.md

 Delete lead ads subscription

-Delete an existing lead ads webhook subscription by ID. - Only requests for the OWNER or ADMIN of the ad_account will be allowed.  &lt;strong&gt;This endpoint is currently in beta and not available to all apps. &lt;a href&#x3D;&#39;/docs/getting-started/beta-and-advanced-access/&#39;&gt;Learn more&lt;/a&gt;.&lt;/strong&gt;
+Delete an existing lead ads webhook subscription by ID.   - Only requests for the OWNER or ADMIN of the ad_account will be allowed.&#39;

 ### Example
 ```java